dbeck121/CPI-Helper-Chrome-Extension/README.md

 ## Changelog

+### 3.27.0

+- [Plugin] New Version History plugin: view the version history of an iFlow and revert to an earlier version directly in the editor.
+Special thanks to [Gregor Schütz](https://github.com/DevGregor)
+- [Improvement] Updated plugin metadata for Timeline, Unlock and Credential Helper.
+Thanks to [Gregor Schütz](https://github.com/DevGregor)

 ### 3.26.0

 - [Feature] New Plugins tab in the global CPI Helper popup.
 Special thanks to [Alexander Aigner](https://github.com/aaigi)